filswan/multi-chain-storage/doc/api.md

 ```
 [GET] /api/v1/public/status/:cid
 ```
-This endpoint retrieves a 24-hour pricing of per GB storage cost
+This staus of a deal cid

 **Response is cached for:**
 10 minutes